NeuroTechX/ntx_slack_archive/devices.md

  >The readme for muse-lsl says that on Mac and PC we must have the BLED112 dongle.. is this absolutely necessary to interface with the 2016 Muse?
 We want to be sure before ordering

+9/29/2017 4:57 PM

+ **alexandre.barachant** :

+ >ben.cuthbert yes. this is because the python library pygatt i'm using only works with a BLED112 dongle on Mac and window.

+>
+in the meantime, you can try to boot on a live-USB with ubuntu (and switch to linux because Mac and windows sucks)